 A great opportunity to reach out in to the community is through involvement with community events.
 This could be in a formal stand-by role or just as an event coordinator or sponsor.
 Highly visible community events provide an opportunity to sell the EMS agency’s brand as a positive community asset and a team player.
 In addition to community-wide events, another great way to add value for your community and get your message out is by offering training and education to the public.
 If you’re not already doing so, consider how your agency can either offer or at least support or sponsor public education and training opportunities.
 Here’s a brief list of low or no cost programs that an EMS agency could implement.
 None of these take a lot of time, money or people to accomplish:

-- Start a fall prevention program with your senior center or human services department.
+Ø Start a fall prevention program in partnership with your senior center or human services department.

 Your street providers are your agency’s most visible public face.
 Ensure that they are your best brand ambassadors.
 Empower them to engage in positive conversations and encourage them to “go the extra mile” for your customers and citizens.
 People remember what you did better than what you said.
 Give them a reason to remember you positively.